 The logo was flexible enough to be used in slightly different ways in different parts of the organisation, across customers, community and colleagues, whilst still saying true to the brand's overall approach.

-The brand was also flexible enough to work across a huge number of touchpoints, from uniform and vehicle livery, through to notepads, mugs, social media, signage and beyond.
+The brand was also flexible enough to work across a huge number of touchpoints, from uniform and vehicle livery, through to animation, social media, signage and beyond.
 We also worked with the client to provide a photography style guideline, as well as full guidelines for consistent use of the brand across any future touchpoints.